Jesse Moss (actor)

-Jesse Moss (born May 4, 1983) is a Canadian television, film and voice actor.
-He is perhaps best known for his roles in the television series Whistler (2006–2008) as well as the films Final Destination 3 (2006), The Uninvited (2009) and Tucker & Dale vs. Evil (2010).
-He has won a Leo Award from four nominations.
+Jesse Moss (born May 4, 1983) is a Canadian actor.
+He is perhaps best known for his roles on the teen drama series Whistler (2006–2008), as well as in the horror films Ginger Snaps (2000), Final Destination 3 (2006), The Uninvited (2009), and Tucker & Dale vs. Evil (2010).
+He has been nominated for six Leo Awards, winning one for Whistler in 2007.

 Life and career

 Moss is best known for his roles of Jason Wise in Final Destination 3 and Quinn McKaye on Whistler, for which Moss won a Leo Award for Best Lead Performance by a Male in a Dramatic Series in 2007.
 Moss also starred in Dear Mr. Gacy, the 2010 film adaptation of The Last Victim, the memoirs of Jason Moss (no relation).
 The film focuses on Jason (played by Jesse Moss), a college student who corresponded with notorious serial killer John Wayne Gacy (played by William Forsythe).

 He has also been involved as a voice actor in animation including Reboot, Billy the Cat, Trollz, Firehouse Tales, Captain Zed and the Zee Zone, Troll Tales, My Little Pony Tales, Pocket Dragon Adventures, Mary-Kate and Ashley in Action! and Mummies Alive!.

 Moss has one brother, Rory Moss, and one sister, actress Tegan Moss.